pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---copt.md

 The zcc command automatically involves the copt optimizer.
 The level of optimization is defined by the "-O`<n>`" flag, in which `<n>` defines the number of passes and consequently the quantity of rules wich will be applied.

-The optimization level is '2', but raising to '3' shouldn't have negative effects at all:
+The optimization level is '2', level '3' is optimised for size

         zcc -O3 [flags]  [files to be compiled/linked]

-Excluding the optimizer (-O0) is normally a bad idea.
+Excluding the optimizer (-O0) is also possible and can be useful when tracing bugs.

 ## Optimizer rules